About Madison City Schools

 Public confidence in Madison City Schools was further bolstered with voter approval of a substantial property tax increase (12 mils) for schools in September 2019, which passed by a 70 percent margin in both Madison and Triana, for new schools and quality instruction.
 Triana is served by Madison City Schools and has equally been a strong partner to MCS.

 Madison’s top performing school system, family-friendly charm, and concentration of well-educated professionals have positioned it as one of Alabama’s and the South’s most desired places to live.
 The school district continuously rates at or near the top of many school rankings in academics, athletics, arts, and other school/student performance measures.
-In just 23 years as a school system, Madison City Schools has emerged as a powerhouse in Alabama.
-It consistently earned an A as a district and at every school on state-issued report cards, and is regularly rated by NICHE as the best or second best district out of 138 public school systems statewide.
-In just 24 years, Some 62 percent of the 2023 seniors (634) were offered $69 million in scholarships, with approximately $26.6 million accepted for an average of $42,000.
+In just 25 years as a school system, Madison City Schools has emerged as a powerhouse in Alabama.
+It consistently earned an A as a district and at every school on state-issued report cards, and is regularly rated by NICHE as the best or second best district out of 140-plus public school systems statewide.
+Sixty-three percent (647) of the 2024 seniors were offered $72 million in scholarships, with approximately $30.2 million accepted for an average of $46,751.

-An impressive 17 percent scored a 30 or higher on their ACT.
+An impressive 18 percent scored 30 or higher on their ACT and 38 percent graduated with a 4.0 or higher GPA.

 Individual schools in Madison also rank admirably - all placing in the top 1 or 2 percentile consistently in NICHE and in annual U.S. News and World Report evaluations of hundreds of schools statewide.
 One of the hallmarks of Madison City Schools is ensuring that all schools perform at a high level so that, no matter where one lives, they will attend a quality school.
 Continuous high growth requires frequent rezoning as populations shift and new schools are built.
 Keeping schools socioeconomically balanced is a key focus in rezonings.